Skip to content

 Image courtesy of the University of Utah

 To compel Philadelphians in 1736 to take fire prevention seriously, Benjamin Franklin popularized the saying, “an ounce of prevention is worth a pound of cure.”
-Today, “putting out fires” is a figurative way to say that planning before a problem gets out of hand is better than reacting to crisis after crisis.
+Today, “putting out fires” is a figurative way to describe what happens when you react to crisis after crisis instead of planning to avoid issues.
 The problem with “firefighting in organizations is it can lead to a volatile, disorganized, and counterproductive work environment.

 Jeff Shuckra, associate director, UIT Strategic Planning and Process team